 This is the perfect camera body for both amateurs and professionals.
 The Canon 5D Mark IV is the latest version.
 It’s essentially the same, but it has wifi which is great for transferring images quickly.
 Do not skimp on buying a padded travel case for your camera.
 I have this one from Manfrotto.
 FYI NEVER check or store your camera in your suitcase.
 Always keep it secure in your carry on bag or purse – this goes for your lens as well!

 Canon 50mm f1.2

 I use this lens to shoot wide angle shots like a travel landscape photo or an interior decor shot of an entire room.
 (The 50mm lens I mentioned before is a fixed lens so you can’t zoom OUT and capture something like an entire skyscraper.)
-What I love about the Sigma is that it’s relatively affordable, and can be a universal lens if you don’t want to invest in both the 50mm and this one.
+What I love about this Canon lens is that it’s pretty affordable, and can be a universal lens if you don’t want to invest in both the 50mm and this one.
 I’ve never found a lens that can capture both close up/beauty/fashion photos and landscape shots as well as this one can.